Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode

 \section{Conclusion}

 In this work, we empirically study the effectiveness of pseudocode-based code translation with LLMs, which explicitly emulates the human practice of semantic translation.
-By investigating the performance of five popular LLMs with pseudocode-based code translation on 9,690 translation tasks across six popular PLs, we reveal that pseudocode-based code translation can effectively complement the widely adopted direct code translation approach for various pairs of source and target PLs.
-We also demonstrate the effectiveness of pseudocode as a general and effective intermediary, as well as the further potential of translation based on higher-quality pseudocode and the bottleneck in both code understanding and generation.
-Our case studies further identify the concrete advantages and limitations of pseudocode-based code translation.
-Based on these findings, we suggest the hybrid use of pseudocode-based and direct code translation to enhance code translation accuracy, as well as discuss future research directions to further unleash the potential of pseudocode in code translation.
+By investigating the performance of five popular LLMs with pseudocode-based code translation on 9,690 translation tasks across six popular PLs, we reveal that pseudocode-based translation can effectively complement the widely adopted direct translation approach for various pairs of source and target PLs.
+We also identify the highly benefited PL pairs and demonstrate the effectiveness of pseudocode as a general and effective intermediary, as well as the further potential of translation based on higher-quality pseudocode and the bottleneck in both code understanding and generation.
+Our case studies further identify the advantages and limitations of pseudocode-based code translation.
+Based on these findings, we suggest the hybrid use of pseudocode-based and direct translation approaches to enhance code translation accuracy.
+We also discuss future research directions to further unleash the potential of pseudocode in code translation.